Skip to main content

 • Continue the process of online orders at the in-store POS system

 If you operate a click-and-collect retail business or online purchase — pick up in-store (BOPIS) model, customers will want to determine which store has the item to place an order and pick it up from there.
-You can implement this model when integrating your eCommerce with POS systems.
+You can implement this model when having POS integration with eCommerce.
 This:

 • Allows your customers to purchase products online and receive them in-store or even by the roadside